Durgapur & Barrage Area, Paschim Bardhaman

 What to Eat

-Dry Curries: Chicken/Mutton Kasha (slow-cooked, spiced, excellent with rice/luchi).
+Dry Curries: Chicken/Mutton kasha (slow-cooked, spiced, excellent with rice/luchi).

-Other: Biryani (Amin is top choice), Indian-Chinese Fusion (chilli chicken, etc., fiercely local).
+Other: Biryani (Amin is top choice), Indian-Chinese fusion (chilli chicken, etc., fiercely local).

 Best Time to Visit

-October to March is the sweet spot.
-November and December offer the most pleasant temperatures (25°C days, 12–15°C nights) and the best air quality.
-The monsoon, spanning from June to September, offers a strikingly beautiful experience at the barrage, which is worthwhile if you can tolerate the heat and humidity, though it may cause travel disruptions.
-Summers (April–May) are genuinely brutal and best avoided unless you have a specific reason to visit.
+June to September: The monsoon offers a strikingly beautiful experience at the barrage, which is worthwhile if you can tolerate the heat and humidity, though it may cause travel disruptions.

 Title